wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 == Installation ==
 Follow typical plugin installation: install and activate.

+The options are already pre-filled for you so.
+However, you will need to create some pages using shortcodes.

-Optional settings will be under 1) Fanfiction OPTIONS and 2) Fanfiction (screenshot-1.png)
+Optional settings will be under 1) Fanfiction OPTIONS and 2) Fanfiction

 Dashboard > Fanfiction OPTIONS
+You do not have to change anything here, but here is the explanation of what is what:

-Dashboard > Fanfiction Options
-Create Fan Fiction Page: Name the page you would like your archive of stories to display on.
+Dashboard > Fanfiction Options Create Fan Fiction Page: Name the page you would like your archive of stories to display on.
 Suggestion: Fanfiction (best for SEO).

 Override Dashboard: This is not required.
 You can choose your preference.
 Enhanced Admin Interface: Leave Unchecked.
 Default Role: Leave UNchecked.

 Fan Fiction Page Stylesheet: Do not alter.
 Fiction Position: LEFT if your widgets column is on the right.
 RIGHT if your widget column is on the left.
 Posting Page: This is the slug of the page where writers will post their writings.
-Example: post-fanfiction Example 2: submit-story
-Click SAVE CHANGES.
+Example: post-fanfiction Example 2: submit-story Click SAVE CHANGES.

 Dashboard > Fanfiction (not options)

 Dashboard > Fanfiction > Fanfiction No settings.
 This displays stories submitted and their stats.

-Dashboard > Fanfiction > Add Fanfiction No settings.
+Dashboard > Fanfiction > Add Fanfiction
+No settings.
 This displays the front end posting page.
 This page name and slug are set up through Dashboard > Fanfiction OPTIONS > Posting Page.

-Dashboard > Fanfiction > Books Add or edit Book titles and slugs.
+Dashboard > Fanfiction > Books
+Add or edit Book titles and slugs.
 Your writers will be adding Books from the front end.
 You can see the listing of books here.

-Dashboard > Fanfiction > Genres Add or edit genres and slugs.
+Dashboard > Fanfiction > Genres
+Add or edit genres and slugs.

-Dashboard > Fanfiction > Fandoms.
-You MUST create your fandoms before stories can be posted.NOTE: A tag cloud is generated for this.
-There is a Widget available for this, as well. (screenshot-2.png)
+Dashboard > Fanfiction > Fandoms
+You MUST create your fandoms before stories can be posted.
+NOTE: A tag cloud is generated for this.
+There is a Widget available for this, as well.

 Dashboard > Fanfiction > Characters Add or edit characters and slugs.

-CREATE PAGES
+CREATE PAGES - YOU MUST DO THIS

+As of 1.2.8, this is now done for you:
 Archive/Library Page Pages > Add New: Create a new page and title it the same title you chose for Dashboard > Fanfiction OPTIONS > Fanfiction Options.
 Insert shortcode [wp-fanfiction-writing-archive].

 Post Pages > Add New: Create a new page and title it the same title you chose for Fanfiction Options > Posting Page.
 Insert shortcode [post_story].

 You'll want to add these pages to your main navigation using Appearance > Menus.

-Width of your archive
-Edit width of your library/archive display: If your library or archive is displaying too wide, go to Fanfic Options > Fanfic Options and edit CSS: edit CSS on the Fan Fiction Page Stylesheet option of Fanfic Option page.
+Width of your archive Edit width of your library/archive display: If your library or archive is displaying too wide, go to Fanfic Options > Fanfic Options and edit CSS: edit CSS on the Fan Fiction Page Stylesheet option of Fanfic Option page.
 If your theme is responsive, code should be like that, @media only screen and (min-width: 1024px){ .single_fiction{ width:68%;} } @media only screen and (max-width: 1023px){ .single_fiction{ width:100%;} } If your theme is not responsive, code should be like that, .single_fiction{ width:68%;}

-Settings > Fiction Stats
-Displays awesome stats on the stories in your archive.
+Settings > Fiction Stats Displays awesome stats on the stories in your archive.
 No settings, just stats.

+There are optional add-on plugins:

+WP Fanfiction and Writing Archive Cover Image
+Add-on to WP Fanfiction and Writing Archive Basic or Premium.
+This plugin allows writers to embed a 360x200 cover image that will display at the top of their stories.

+WP Fanfiction and Writing Archive Author Profiles
+This Premium Plugin works with WP Fanfiction and Writing Archive.
+Author names on stories are linked to a special Author Profile page:

+WP Fanfiction and Writing Archive Favorites Manager This Premium Plugin works with WP Fanfiction and Writing Archive.
+WP Fanfiction and Writing Archive Favorites Manager allows your registered site readers to easily select their favorite stories and authors.

+All add on plugins are at: http://writing-archive.com/purchase/

 == Frequently Asked Questions ==
 Q. Something isn't right.